“Night is our weapon”

 The Slaughtershades are the elite fighters of the Khainite Shadowstalkers and, like the other non-Leader fighter types in the warband, come in two variants, equipped with either Umbral Spears or a Shadow Whip.

 The Slaughtershade with Umbral Spears has 12 Wounds, which is the highest of the warband except for the Leader, but it is still pretty low for an elite fighter.

-It has a good damage profile, with a 2 inch Range spear attack with 4 Attacks and a critical damage of 4, which works well with the Slaughtershade special ability, the Double Instrument of Khaine, which gives you a bonus move or attack action after taking an enemy fighter out of action.
+It has a good damage profile, with a 2″ range spear attack with 4 Attacks and 4 damage on critical hit, which works well with the Slaughtershade special ability, the Double Instrument of Khaine, which gives you a bonus move or attack action after taking an enemy fighter out of action.

-The Slaughtershade with Shadow Whip serves the same function in your warband as the Slaughtershade with Umbral Spears, but has a more interesting weapon profile with a 4 inch Range attack, fewer Attacks, but a damage of 2 and the same critical damage.
+The Slaughtershade with Shadow Whip serves the same function in your warband as the Slaughtershade with Umbral Spears, but has a more interesting weapon profile with a 3″ ranged attack, fewer Attacks, but a high damage of 2/4.

-There are pros and cons to both weapon loadouts, but the 4 inch Range of the Shadow Whip gives you a pretty great threat range which increases your chances of killing more than one (injured) enemy fighter in one activation with the Instrument of Khaine ability.
+There are pros and cons to both weapon loadouts, but the 3″ range of the Shadow Whip gives you a pretty great threat range which increases your chances of killing more than one (injured) enemy fighter in one activation with the Instrument of Khaine ability.

 Then again, the Slaughtershades have a very average Strength on their attacks, so the Shadow Whip’s extra point of normal damage isn’t that much of an advantage over the extra point to Attacks for the Umbral Spears.